 A student may request a schedule change through his/her guidance counselor.
 Appropriate requests will be processed given the following guidelines:

-1. Students registered in February will have until May 25th, 2018, to request changes.
+1. Students registered in February will have until the first of May.

 2. Schedule change requests may be made during the first two weeks of a new semester if the student has been placed in the wrong class.
 This does not include elective changes.